 How does "triage" affect my treatment and wait time?

-Hospital EDs are for very serious or life-threatening problems, like a heart attack, stroke, or major injury.
+Hospital EDs are for very serious or life-threatening problems, such as a heart attack, stroke, or major injury.

 If your health problem is a common illness or minor injury then the Urgent Visit team can likely treat you much sooner than the ED.
 This is because of a life-saving system called triage.